gabrielrondon/ghost_dev/docs/milestone1.md

 ## Overview
-This milestone implements a canister-based Zero-Knowledge Proof (ZKP) system for private attestations, focusing on NFT ownership verification.
-The system allows users to prove they own an NFT without revealing their identity.
+This milestone implements a canister-based Zero-Knowledge Proof (ZKP) system for private attestations, focusing on token ownership verification.
+The system allows users to prove they own an token without revealing their identity.

 ## Components
 1. **ZK Canister** (`hi7bu-myaaa-aaaad-aaloa-cai`)